dworthen/BlazorRealm/README.md

     public async Task Invoke()
     {
-        // Async actions work with the Realm
-        // store in a synchronous way
-        // by dispatching event.

         // Dispatch events to handle the start, middle
         // and end of async actions.
         // StartLoading and Endloading